-Robotic pool cleaners are expensive, in fact, they are probably the most expensive of all the swimming pool cleaning equipment you are likely to own.
-So it is important to know how best to look after it properly and whether it can just be left in the pool.
+Robotic pool cleaners are expensive.
+They are probably the most expensive of all the swimming pool cleaning equipment you are likely to own.
+So it is essential to know how best to look after it correctly and whether it can be left in the pool.

-Most manufacturers of robotic pool cleaners do not recommend that they are left in the pool for long periods.
-If going on vacation it can be left in if it has a weekly timer function while you are away (assuming that the power supply is protected against possible rain).
+Most manufacturers of robotic pool cleaners do not recommend that they be left in the pool for long periods.
+Going on vacation can be left in if it has a weekly timer function while you are away (assuming the power supply is protected against possible rain).

 How long can you leave a robotic pool cleaner in the pool?

-Although robotic pool cleaners are obviously designed to spend a good deal of time in the water, most manufacturers do not recommend leaving them in the pool permanently.
+Although robotic pool cleaners are designed to spend much time in the water, most manufacturers do not recommend permanently leaving them in the pool.

 Maytronics, who manufacture the very popular range of Dolphin pool cleaners, state the following: